Quarterly SaaS buyer trends: Where is the market moving?

 The topic showing the greatest decline in popularity is:

-• Payment processing solutions with a 14% MoM decrease
+• Subscription management with a 20% MoM decrease

 What do these insights mean for your content strategy?